-Our vision is American public art and architecture that embodies the nation's ideals.
+Our vision is American public art and architecture in service of the nation's highest values.

-Founded in 2002, the National Civic Art Society is a 501(c)(3) educational non-profit whose mission is to protect and advance a beautiful and meaningful American civic realm.
-We do this by educating about and promoting the classical tradition in architecture, urbanism, and their allied arts.
-That tradition--originating in antiquity, developed in the Renaissance, and drawn upon by our Founding Fathers--continues today in the work of artists, architects, and urbanists whose creations embody our nation's noblest aspirations.
-Through our programs and initiatives we assist these practitioners; guide decisionmakers, government agencies, and officials; and educate teachers, students and the general public in the preservation and creation of decorous public buildings, monuments, and spaces.
-While our mission is wide, our focus is on federal architecture and commemorative works, and in particular America's capital city, whose dignified classical buildings and plan were intended as a model for the entire nation.
+Founded in 2002, the National Civic Art Society is a 501(c)(3) educational non-profit that promotes public art and architecture that embodies America's ideals.
+We do this by advancing the classical tradition in architecture, urbanism, and their allied arts.
+Through our programs and initiatives we assist practitioners; guide government agencies and officials; and educate students and the general public in the preservation and creation of beautiful, dignified public buildings, monuments, and spaces.
+While our mission is wide, our focus is on federal architecture and commemorative works, and in particular America's capital city, whose classical buildings and plan the Founding Fathers intended to a model for the nation.

 We achieve our mission by: